Create a DLP policy to protect documents with FCI or other properties

 For more information on search and managed properties, see Manage the search schema in SharePoint Online.

 Step 1: Upload a document with the needed property to Office 365

 You first need to upload a document with the property that you want to reference in your DLP policy.
-Office 365 will detect the property and automatically create a crawled property from it.
+Microsoft 365 will detect the property and automatically create a crawled property from it.
 In the next step, you'll create a managed property, and then map the managed property to this crawled property.

 Step 2: Create a managed property

 Sign in to the Microsoft 365 admin center.